junxit/us-congress-bills-115/metadata.md

 - 2017-05-22 — Placed on the Union Calendar, Calendar No. 85.
 - 2017-05-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-136, Part I.
 - 2017-05-22 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 115-136, Part I.
+- 2017-05-23 — Rules Committee Resolution H. Res.
+352 Reported to House.
+The resolution provides for one hour of general debate on H.R.
+1973 and H.R.
+1761.
+The resolution provides for proceedings during the period from May 26, 2017 through June 5, 2017.
+- 2017-05-25 — Amendment (A001) offered by Mr. Johnson (LA). (consideration: CR H4580-4581; text: CR H4580)
+- 2017-05-25 — Amendment (A002) offered by Mr. Costa. (consideration: CR H4581; text: CR H4581)
+- 2017-05-25 — Amendment (A003) offered by Mr. O'Halleran. (consideration: CR H4581-4582; text: CR H4581)
+- 2017-05-25 — Amendment agreed to Committee of the Whole
+- 2017-05-25 — Amendment agreed to Committee of the Whole
+- 2017-05-25 — By unanimous consent, the Costa amendment was withdrawn.
+- 2017-05-25 — Considered as unfinished business. (consideration: CR H4590-4591)
+- 2017-05-25 — Considered under the provisions of rule H. Res.
+352. (consideration: CR H4575-4582)
+- 2017-05-25 — DEBATE - Pursuant to the provisions of H. Res.
+352, the Committee of the Whole proceeded with 10 minutes of debate on the Costa amendment No. 2.
+- 2017-05-25 — DEBATE - Pursuant to the provisions of H. Res.
+352, the Committee of the Whole proceeded with 10 minutes of debate on the O'Halleran amendment No. 3.
+- 2017-05-25 — DEBATE - Pursuant to the provisions of H.Res.
+352, the Committee of the Whole proceeded with 10 minutes of debate on the Johnson (LA) amendment No. 1.
+- 2017-05-25 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+1973.
+- 2017-05-25 — GENERAL DEBATE - The Committee of the Whole resumed with general debate on H.R.
+1973.
+- 2017-05-25 — House amendment agreed to: On agreeing to the Johnson (LA) amendment (A001) Agreed to by voice vote.
+- 2017-05-25 — House amendment agreed to: On agreeing to the O'Halleran amendment (A003) Agreed to by voice vote.
+- 2017-05-25 — House amendment offered
+- 2017-05-25 — House amendment offered
+- 2017-05-25 — House amendment offered
+- 2017-05-25 — House amendment offered/reported by : Amendment (A001) offered by Mr. Johnson (LA).(consideration: CR H4580-4581; text: CR H4580)
+- 2017-05-25 — House amendment offered/reported by : Amendment (A002) offered by Mr. Costa.(consideration: CR H4581; text: CR H4581)
+- 2017-05-25 — House amendment offered/reported by : Amendment (A003) offered by Mr. O'Halleran.(consideration: CR H4581-4582; text: CR H4581)
+- 2017-05-25 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+352 and Rule XVIII.
+- 2017-05-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-05-25 — On agreeing to the Johnson (LA) amendment (A001) Agreed to by voice vote.
+- 2017-05-25 — On agreeing to the O'Halleran amendment (A003) Agreed to by voice vote.
+- 2017-05-25 — On passage Passed by the Yeas and Nays: 415 - 3 (Roll no. 285). (text: CR H4579-4580)
+- 2017-05-25 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+1973, the Chair put the question on passage and by voice vote announced that the ayes had prevailed.
+Mr. Goodlatte demanded the yeas and nays, and the Chair postponed further proceedings on passage of the bill until later in the legislative day.
+- 2017-05-25 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 415 - 3 (Roll no. 285).(text: CR H4579-4580)
+- 2017-05-25 — Subsequently, the Committee resume its sitting.
+- 2017-05-25 — The Committee of the Whole rose informally to receive a message from the Senate.
+- 2017-05-25 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union.
+- 2017-05-25 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+1973.
+- 2017-05-25 — The Speaker designated the Honorable Bruce Poliquin to act as Chairman of the Committee.
+- 2017-05-25 — The previous question was ordered pursuant to the rule.
+- 2017-05-25 — The resolution provides for one hour of general debate on H.R.
+1973 and H.R.
+1761.
+The resolution provides for proceedings during the period from May 26, 2017 through June 5, 2017.